Ronald Silverman: Eye blood flow measurement

 Dr. Silverman, working with Katherine Ferrara, developed a new technique called swept mode for imaging of slow flow in the microvasculature.
 This technique was demonstrated in the iris and ciliary body and was eventually patented.

 High-resolution imaging of eye tumors

 Dr. Silverman described the first use of 20 MHz ultrasound to obtain improved high resolution of retinal and choroidal pathologies such as nevii and small tumors in 2004.

 Acoustic radiation force

-Dr. Silverman has explored the use of acoustic radiation force for characterization to ocular tissue properties.
+Dr. Silverman has explored the use of acoustic radiation force for characterization of ocular tissue properties.
 He has demonstrated measurement of force-induced displacements in the rabbit cornea during exposures of a few milliseconds, and that such displacements correlated with corneal stiffness.
 He also applied this technique to the retina/choroid in the rabbit and demonstrated not only force-induced displacements in these tissues and in the orbit, but also alteration in choroidal backscatter under conditions of elevated intraocular pressure where blood-flow was impeded.